ddfedorovDS/SPY-delay-vector-clustering/README.md

 Deflated Sharpe Ratio test (DSR = 0.0092), and is statistically indistinguishable from random trading (permutation p-value = 0.306).

-Empirical companion to a graduate course project at HSE, Faculty of Computer Science.
-The work demonstrates rigorous methodology for testing market-predictability hypotheses rather than a profitable trading system.

 ## Method